Often referred to as “a typical Aussie bloke”, comedian Dave Hughes is an unusual success story.

 His stand-up career really took off after a successful spot in the televised Melbourne International Comedy Festival Gala in 1999.
 He began doing regular radio spots on RRR the same year.

 In 2001, he began a regular hosting position on The Glasshouse on ABC along with Wil Anderson and Corrine Grant (2001-2006).
 In December of the same year he began doing breakfast radio with Kate Langbroek and Dave O’Neil on then-new radio station Nova 100 in Melbourne.

 Over the years, his work commitments increased, hosting popular AFL football show Before the Game (2003-2013) and doing weekly segments on Rove (2007-2009).
 In mid-2009, he became an inaugural host of new Channel 10 nightly news show The Project, along with Charlie Pickering and Carrie Bickmore, often injecting much-needed humour into the news of the day.

 He continued on the show until the end of 2013, when he announced he would be leaving to focus on stand-up comedy and time with his young family.
 This year was also the final year of the Hughesy and Kate show on Nova 100, drawing to a close a successful 12-year breakfast radio partnership with Kate Langbroek.
-After just one year apart, Hughesy and Kate returned to the airwaves in 2015 with a national drive show on KIIS and Mix FM and it’s as though they never even had a year off.
+After just one year apart, Hughesy and Kate returned to the airwaves in 2015 with a national drive show and in 2018, Hughesy and Kate are moved to the Hit Network nationally where they will continue to host Drive radio.
 Dave now broadcasts his radio show from all around the country while touring his stand up show.

 Dave Hughes met his wife Holly, a journalist, in 2002.

 They married in late 2006 and have three children – Rafferty, Sadie, and Tess.
 He wants one more kid because they’re good for material but his wife says that’s not a good enough reason.